-Are you supporting a loved one experiencing depression?
-It can be draining and difficult to know what to say.
-The Banyans has helped support hundreds of people and their loved ones navigate the hardships of mental health.
+It can be challenging to know how to help someone with depression.
+The Banyans have helped hundreds of people and their loved ones navigate the hardships of mental health.
 Learn what to say (and what not to say!) to someone who is depressed.

-- Unsure what to say to someone who is depressed;
+- Are unsure about what to say to someone who is depressed.

-When trying to help someone with depression, it can be helpful to make sure your words are aligned with the T.E.A acronym.
+When trying to help someone with depression, it can be helpful to ensure your words are aligned with the TEA acronym.
 This easy acronym is designed to help you know what to say to someone who is depressed.

-This is the most important consideration when talking to someone with depression.
+This is the most important consideration when helping someone with depression.
 You may feel overwhelmed with some of the other suggestions in this article – but always come back to this one consideration: are my words thoughtful?

-Your loved one will recognise the effort you are putting in to be intentional about the way you speak about depression and their emotions, even if you don’t necessarily understand.
+Your loved one will recognise the effort you are putting in to be intentional about how you speak about depression and their emotions, even if you don’t necessarily understand.

 Related: What is depression?

-Thoughtful comments are ones empathetic and gentle.
-They take into consideration that your loved one is not always choosing to experience depression, but they are experiencing an illness.
-Thoughtful comments acknowledge your loved ones sensitive emotional state and try to help empower them to make their own decisions.
+Thoughtful comments are empathetic and gentle.
+They consider that your loved one is not always choosing to experience depression, but they are experiencing an illness.
+Thoughtful comments acknowledge your loved one’s sensitive emotional state and try to help empower them to make their own decisions.

 - Would going for a walk outside help you feel better?
 Or perhaps a shower?